doriordan/skuber-operator/README.md

         } else {
           Future.successful()  // no status update needed
         }
-        // now add or remove a new replica if desired != actual replicas val addOrRemoveReplicaIfNecessary = if (actualCurrentReplicas > desiredReplicas) {
+        // now add or remove a new replica if desired != actual replicas - this will gradually
+        // converge the actual to the desired state as pods coming up and down on the cluster
+        // trigger further reconciliations
+        val addOrRemoveReplicaIfNecessary = if (actualAvailableReplicas > desiredReplicas) {
           // select a pod for deletion and delete it val selectedPodName = ...
           k8s.usingNamespace(autoscaler.spec.targetNamespace)
             .delete(selectedPodName)
             .andThen { _ => recorder.normal("REPLICA_DELETED", selectedPodName) }
-        } else if (actualCurrentReplicas < desiredReplicas) {
+        } else if (actualAvailableReplicas < desiredReplicas) {
           // build a new replica (pod)
           val newReplica: Pod = buildReplica(autoscaler.spec.targetNamespace, autoscaler.spec.image)
             .addLabel(OwnerLabel -> autoscalerId))